Hollaback Girl: Live performances

 Stefani has performed "Hollaback Girl" on several occasions, including on two of her concert tours, in addition to several appearances on TV shows.
 During the majority of the 2005 Harajuku Lovers Tour, Stefani sang the single as an encore performance, where she wore a drumming costume and encouraged the audience to sing along with her.
 However, in earlier shows, before the single's success, she sang it before tracks "Serious" and "Bubble Pop Electric".
 During The Sweet Escape Tour, she performed the song in the middle of the show wearing sparkly red shorts and an argyle jacket atop a L.A.M.B. black and white shirt.
-She also sported a belt buckle featuring the "G" motif frequently used in The Sweet Escape.
+She also sported a belt buckle featuring the "G" motif frequently used in her subsequent album The Sweet Escape.

 When Stefani agreed to be a judge on season 7 of the NBC music competition The Voice, she sang the track in May 2014 alongside Pharrell, who would also be appearing on the show as a judge.
 For the rendition, Stefani wore a black jumpsuit in contrast to Pharrell, who wore a Mickey Mouse-sweater and jeans.
 The performance prompted the song to enter the Billboard Pop Digital Songs component chart, where it re-entered at number thirty-four.
 On the May 4, 2016, episode of The Late Late Show with James Corden, Stefani sang a snippet of the song alongside James Corden in his show's segment "Carpool Karaoke".
 In addition to Stefani and Corden, actor George Clooney and actress Julia Roberts sang along; when the song concluded, Clooney stated "this [bleep]'s bananas".
 More recently, the single was included on her 2016 concert series This Is What the Truth Feels Like Tour.
 On November 27, 2019, Stefani performed "Hollaback Girl", alongside "What You Waitin’ For" and "Rich Girl", in a medley on The Voice in season 17 to commemorate Love.
 Angel.
 Music.
 Baby.'s 15th anniversary.